google/fhir-app-examples/configurablecare/README.md

 ```

 #### Care Config
 *You may skip this step if you are using the example resources provided in this application.
-If you are using your own data, you will need to modify `assets/care-config.json`.*
+However, if you are using your own data, you will need to modify `assets/care-config.json`.*

 `care-confg.json` is an application level JSON config that allows the user to configure:
 - PlanDefinition resources that the application is authorized to access